You might be wondering: Who is this guy? What could he possibly know about my situation, let alone fix it? And why would he even care?

-I will never forget the kindness of the human resources manager and immigration lawyer who helped me get my employer-sponsored visa overseas.
+I will never forget the kindness of the HR manager and immigration lawyer who helped secure my employer-sponsored visa overseas.

 And I will never forget how my partner cried when we got that precious email notifying us that she could live with me in Australia.

 Being an immigration lawyer is hard.
 But I also know that being an immigration applicant is harder still.

 And it has been my life’s work to do whatever I can, in however small a way, to make it easier.

 If you are looking for a professional lawyer, Ariel is your guy!

 From the first meeting I knew he would deliver results.
 Previously, I have hesitated using lawyers because I have failed to find them trustworthy.
 Ariel has managed to completely change my opinion; with his transparency, vast knowledge, and positivity, he managed to make me feel at ease and comfortable to open up and fully work with him.
 He was always well-presented and one step ahead; I truly admire his critical thinking and problem solving skills.

 Thank you for your hard work, Ariel!
 You are a true expert in what you do and an amazing human to boot.
 Thank you for all the time and effort you put into my case!